RevenueCat MCP Server Setup

 }

-Add to your Codex CLI configuration file (~/.codex/config.toml):
+Or you can add the MCP manually directly to your Codex configuration file (~/.codex/config.toml):

 macOS/Linux: